-Three new Elementary Schools and one new High School are provided along the trail circuit in locations within the planning area in support of residential development.
-One is on the east side of I-270 in the South Frederick Triangle sector, one is on the west side of I-270 in the Ballenger Creek East sector, and a third is near New Design Road in the Lime Kiln sector.
-A new high school site is located along English Muffin Way in the southern part of the Lime Kiln sector.
+Three new elementary schools, one new middle school, and one new high school are provided along the trail circuit and in locations within the planning area in support of residential development.
+Two elementary schools are on the east side of I-270 in the South Frederick Triangle sector, one is on the west side of I-270 in the Ballenger Creek East sector, and a third is near New Design Road in the Lime Kiln sector.
+A new middle school is located in the Central Crescent subdistrict, and a new high school site is located along English Muffin Way in the southern part of the Lime Kiln sector.